 Being a pedigree specialist and equine historian, I spent over 30 years researching sport horse breeds and bloodlines.
-In that pursuit I have published a well-respected information website with over 60 articles on it and written 3 books (references for sport horse breeders), as well as built my own pedigree database of sport horse bloodlines.
+In that pursuit I have published a well-respected information website with over 60 articles on it and written 3 books (references for sport horse breeders--now, 2023, five books), as well as built my own pedigree database of sport horse bloodlines.
 My work is not hidden, it is published and documented.
 In the last several years I had made it a practice to extend all pedigrees until the recorded parentage vanishes; a discipline that gave more depth to my understanding of breed origins, and some of the findings were startling to me, and evidently shocking to others.